SvenjaPape/WellenausbreitungGitordner/README.md

 Version 0.4.3 - > 13.06.2015
 - Computing power was reduced by lower maxArea.
 Using a global variable, the phase is incremented to get animated waves.

+Version 1.0.0 - > 16.06.2015
+- New function SliderCallback created.
+This function represents one sliderCallback for all Sliders.
+Main task to read the values from the sliders and update them.
+Changing the values of the Phase-Slider into radian.

 **Explanation of the MATLAB-Code**